Vista, California

-Vista (/ˈvɪstə/; Spanish for "view") is a city in San Diego County, California.
-Vista is a medium-sized city within the San Diego-Carlsbad, CA Metropolitan Area and has a population of 101,638.
+Vista (/ˈvɪstə/; Spanish for "view") is a city in San Diego County, California, United States.
+It is a medium-sized city within the San Diego-Carlsbad metropolitan statistical area.
+As of the 2020 census, Vista had a population of 98,381.
+Current data estimates a 2023 population of 99,835.
 Vista's sphere of influence also includes portions of unincorporated San Diego County to the north and east, with a county island in the central west.
 Located just 7 mi inland from the Pacific Ocean, it has a Mediterranean climate.

-A flag is displayed at the Vista Civic Center.
-The flag design is the seal of Vista on a blue background.

-Originally the lands of Rancho Buena Vista and Rancho Guajome, Vista was founded on October 9, 1882, with the establishment of a post office.
-It was incorporated on January 28, 1963, and became a charter city on June 13, 2007.
+Much of Vista's current territory was once part the Mexican land grants Rancho Buena Vista and Rancho Guajome.
+A post office was established on October 9, 1882, and Vista was incorporated as a city on January 28, 1963, later becoming a charter city on June 13, 2007.

-Vista has more than 25 educational institutions for youth, and a business park home to over 800 companies.
-In a 2015 review, Vista was ranked as the 173rd-best place in California (out of 240) for families, based on factors such as family life, recreational opportunities, education, health, safety, and affordability.

 History

-The Vista area was originally inhabited by the Luiseño Indians, who established a village in today's Vista called Tovalum.
+The Vista area was originally inhabited by the Luiseño people, who established a village in today's Vista called Tovalum.

 The prosperity of the mission-era declined by the 1830s with the independence of Mexico from Spain.
 The Mexican government began to grant land ownerships to a variety of people, thus beginning the Rancho era of California.
 Three ranchos were granted in the Vista area: Rancho Guajome, Rancho Buena Vista, and Agua Hedionda Y los Manos.

 In the 1850s the ranchos began to fade due to changing political conditions and the scarcity of water.
 A growing number of settlers came to the area after California became a state in 1850 and began to create smaller agricultural holdings.
-One settler in the Vista area, John A. Frazier, applied to open the first post office and after several attempts to name the city (Frazier and Buena Vista were already taken), Frazier finally chose the name "Vista".
-With the opening of the first post office in 1882, Vista had officially arrived.
+One settler in the Vista area, John A. Frazier, applied to open the first post office and after several attempts to name the city (Frazier and Buena Vista were already taken), Frazier finally chose the name "Vista"; the post office was opened in 1882.

 In 1870, Bernard Delpy arrived from France to build what eventually became known as "Delpy Corners" at the intersection of today's East Vista Way and Foothill Drive.
 His nephew, Jules Jacques Delpy, joined him in 1879 and together they planted several hundred acres of grapes.
 In 1886, they built the first successful winery in the country.
 The winery was shut down by the Prohibition era.